 Robert and Robin Sain purchased this Cabin in 2002

-Why Robert and Robin Sain chose Anderson County
+Why Robert and Robin Sain chose Clinton

 The Harned family cabin is unique as it is an artifact of the history of Appalachia that is rapidly disappearing.
 It has endured the passage of time for over 200 years if not longer.
 One of our primary goals is to preserve it so it may survive for many years to come.
 Robin and I view our ownership of this cabin as being temporary custodians until we pass it on to the next generation of owners.
 We want to use this time to collect as much information as we can about the history and background of the cabin and the families who lived in them.